 I put love into quotations because realistically its difficult to find a job that you will love AND that pays well.
 That’s not to say there aren’t jobs that you will love, but is that job in high demand?
 Will you have a job when you graduate?
 Is that job at risk of being obsolete in 10 years?
 My wife and I are both in the healthcare field which is currently in high demand and has one of the highest growth potentials of any other field.

-- Assess whether college is right for you - if you are an entrepreneur, maybe college may not be a good investment of your time and money.
+If you are an entrepreneur, maybe college may not be a good investment of your time and money.
 If you have good ideas, you may be able to provide something of value and build it without going to college (think Mark Zuckerberg, Bill Gates, Michael Dell, etc.).

-- Invest aggressively – invest your money aggressively, then don’t follow the stock market.
+Invest your money aggressively, then don’t follow the stock market.
 If you do, you will feel down when the market is down, and you will feel a false sense of security when the market is high.
 To avoid this, balance your accounts annually, but don’t track the market day-to-day.
 From a retirement standpoint, how the market looks today is nothing what it will look like 45 years from now when you’re 65 years old.

-- Live within your means – Retirement, rent, food, basic clothes, transportation, and health insurance should be a priority.
+Retirement, rent, food, basic clothes, transportation, and health insurance should be a priority.
 If you have money left over, then you can think about a cell phone, internet, cable, gym membership, etc.

-- Work hard, play hard – We are all busy and can get caught up with all the responsibilities of life.
+We are all busy and can get caught up with all the responsibilities of life.
 This is a reminder to enjoy the fruits of your labor.
 If you follow the tips above, you should take some time to relax.
 Take a mini vacation.
 Spend some time with family.
 Invite some friends over for dinner.
 If you don’t, then everything you’re doing is pretty meaningless.